Skip to main content

 Option B — Binding claim assignment

 Formally assign your claims to the SPV and receive equity proportional to your documented damages.
-EUR 1,000/year membership covers operational costs.
+EUR 10,000 membership covers operational costs.

 • Claim assignment agreement signed